Umrao Jaan Ada: Plot summary

 Umrao Jaan is born as Amiran to a modest family in Faizabad.
-After the criminal Dilawar Khan is released from jail, he decides to get revenge as Amiran's father testified against him in court.
+The testimony of Amiran's father against the criminal Dilawar Khan results in the latter being imprisoned.
+After Khan is released from jail, he decides to get revenge as Amiran's father.
 Khan kidnaps Amiran and decides to sell her in Lucknow.
 She is imprisoned with another girl, Ram Dai, but the two are separated when Dilawar Khan takes her to Lucknow.
 There she is sold for 150 rupees to Khanum Jaan, the head tawaif of a kotha.
 She is renamed Umrao and begins to study classical music and dance.
 Together with the other apprentice tawaif and Gauhar Mirza, the mischievous illegitimate son of a local Nawab, she is taught to read and write in both Urdu and Persian.
 As Umrao grows up, she is surrounded by a culture of luxury, music and poetry.
 She eventually gains her first client (earning her the suffix of jaan) but prefers the impoverished Gauhar Mirza, her friend.